-Ways to reduce the frequency of cleaning the feed access area
+Maximising rumen production and Ways to reduce the frequency of cleaning the feed access area

-- If whole grain has adequate nutritional requirements, change the ration to this feed type.
+- 1. If whole grain has adequate nutritional requirements, change the ration to this feed type.
 Replace cracked grains with 'bruised' grains.
-Bruised grain is squashed but unbroken whole grain. - Feed a mix of cereals and high protein pellets instead of standard pellets.
+Bruised grain is squashed but unbroken whole grain. - high protein pellets instead of standard pellets.
 The separation of the pellets in the mix with the whole grain prevents the pellets forming clumps and not flowing into the feed access area.

-Note: Pellets are often fed because cereal grains can have an inadequate level of protein.
-A cereal grain and high protein pellet mix is also often more cost effective than a complete pelleted feed.
+Note: Pellets are often fed an inadequate level of protein.
+A cereal grain and high protein effective than a complete pelleted feed.

-Change pellet supplier.
+3. Change pellet supplier.
 Pellet quality can vary a lot between suppliers.
 Some pellet manufacturers are prepared to increase the integrity of their feeds by screening out dust, increase the hardness of the pellets and/or increase the level of fat (to prevent moisture absorption).

-4. Use the 'Inverted' position of the Adjuster Guard.
+Use the 'Inverted' position 4. of the Adjuster Guard.
 Using the Adjuster Guard in the inverted position creates a larger gap between the Upper and Lower Adjusters while still providing the same gap where the animal's tongue licks.
 This larger gap means that it takes longer for clumps to form, allows feed to flow better for longer and reduces cleaning frequency.
 For more information see the 'When and how to use the Adjuster Guard' SOP on page 13.